 Medical Services Heart & Vascular Arrhythmia Center We offer the latest diagnostic tests and treatments for cardiac arrhythmias, including a wide range of minimally invasive procedures.
-Find a Location Find a Doctor Heart & Vascular Menu Arrhythmia Center Diagnostic Testing Treatments/Procedures Cardiology Heart Attack Care Minimally Invasive Procedures Clinical Research Diagnostic Services Heart Surgery Other Services Cardio-Oncology Cardiac Rehab Heart Failure Center Patient Success Stories Prevention & Wellness AHA Training Center CardioVascular Mobile Health Unit Hands-only CPR Healing Hearts Women's Support Group Heart Healthy Lifestyle Tips My Heart Rocks Take Time For Your Heart Women and Heart Disease Tobacco Cessation E-cigarette Education Fresh Start Tobacco Cessation Nicotine Medication Nicotine Replacement Nicotine Therapy Success Stories Tobacco Cessation Resources Valve Center Treatments Your Hospital Stay Care After Heart Surgery Intensive Care for Heart Conditions Nurses with Heart Care Expertise Partners in Heart Care Transitional Care Units Leading Care for Cardiac Arrhythmias The St. Elizabeth Heart & Vascular Institute offers the most comprehensive treatment for irregular heartbeats, also known as cardiac arrhythmias, in Greater Cincinnati and Northern Kentucky.
+Find a Location Find a Doctor Heart & Vascular Menu Advanced Heart Failure Management Center Arrhythmia Center Diagnostic Testing Treatments/Procedures Cardiology Heart Attack Care Minimally Invasive Procedures Cardio-Oncology Cardiac Rehab Clinical Research Diagnostic Services Heart Surgery Patient Success Stories Prevention & Wellness AHA Training Center CardioVascular Mobile Health Unit Hands-only CPR Healing Hearts Women's Support Group Health Disparities and Cardiovascular Disease Heart Healthy Lifestyle Tips My Heart Rocks Take Time For Your Heart Women and Heart Disease Tobacco Cessation Fresh Start Tobacco Cessation Nicotine Medication Nicotine Replacement Nicotine Therapy Success Stories Tobacco Cessation Resources Youth E-cigarette and Vaping Epidemic Valve Center Aortic Valve Replacement Mitral Valve Surgery Your Hospital Stay Care After Heart Surgery Intensive Care for Heart Conditions Nurses with Heart Care Expertise Partners in Heart Care Transitional Care Units Open, Safe and Right Here.
+Your safety is top priority.
+If you have a need for an office visit, test, procedure or surgery, St. Elizabeth is fully open and is doing everything we can to make your experience as safe as possible.
+Screening upon entry, mask use, hand washing, social distancing, increased cleaning, and pre-procedure testing are all in place to keep you and your family safe.
+Be sure to talk to your physician about how we’re keeping you safe.
+If you are experiencing symptoms or have concerns, don’t put off your visit.
+To safely schedule an appointment with a cardiac electrophysiologist, call (859) 331-3353.
+MORE INFORMATION ON ELECTIVE PROCEDURES AND SAFETY Leading Care for Cardiac Arrhythmias The St. Elizabeth Heart & Vascular Institute offers the most comprehensive treatment for irregular heartbeats, also known as cardiac arrhythmias, in Greater Cincinnati and Northern Kentucky.
 Our electrophysiologists — doctors who specialize in diagnosing and treating cardiac arrhythmias — provide the latest therapies and minimally invasive treatments in our Electrophysiology Lab.
 Research-driven Heart Care Our doctors participate in research to discover new therapies that improve quality of life for people with life-threatening heart irregularities.
 We’re often the first hospital in the region to offer innovative arrhythmia treatments — treatments that not only relieve symptoms, but cure the underlying cause of the arrhythmia.
 We specialize in: Catheter ablation – This minimally invasive procedure destroys the tissue that’s causing the arrhythmia.
 It can greatly improve or even stop the symptoms of atrial fibrillation (AFib), supraventricular tachycardia, premature ventricular contractions (PVC) and other types of arrhythmias.
 Implanted pacemakers and defibrillators – These devices control your heartbeat and correct dangerous arrhythmias such as bradycardia.
 We were the first facility to offer leadless pacemakers and an advanced cardiac resynchronization therapy-defibrillator through clinical trials.
 Laser lead extraction – Sometimes, the wires (leads) that run from the implantable device to your heart must be removed.
 Our arrhythmia specialists are experienced in this complex procedure.
 Watchman – This device can help patients with AFib that is not caused by a heart valve problem who cannot tolerate long-term drug therapy, by blocking the source of blood clots that can cause strokes.
 Your heart care team is here to support you and answer questions every step of the way.
 Our focus is to help you manage your condition and improve your health.
-Schedule an Appointment Call (859) 331-3353 Living with AFib?
-You might be a candidate for a new procedure that could reduce your dependence on a lifetime of medications.
-Take a quick online assessment to see options for next steps based on your personal health factors.
-Start AFib Assessment World's Smallest Pacemaker Electrophysiologist Dr. Christian Hays explains the newest pacemaker technology.
-Learn how a pacemaker smaller than a quarter helps keep patients’ hearts beating steady.
-Our Electrophysiologists For more information on each physician, please click on their names below. (from left to right) Dr. Mohamad C. Sinno, Dr. Thomas P. Carrigan, Dr. J. Christian Hays.
+Schedule an Appointment Call (859) 331-3353 What is Electrophysiology?
+Bluetooth-Enabled ICD A next-generation internal cardiac defibrillator (ICD) with Bluetooth connectivity is now an option for patients at the St. Elizabeth Heart & Vascular Institute.
+St. Elizabeth was the first center in the nation to implant the biventricular Abbott Gallant in September, 2020.
+Learn More Our Electrophysiologists For more information on each physician, please click on their names below. (from left to right) Dr. Mohamad C. Sinno, Dr. Thomas P. Carrigan, Dr. J. Christian Hays.
 Heart Rhythm Problems A local woman says breakthrough technology has made a big difference in giving her back a part of her life.
 Center of Excellence St. Elizabeth Edgewood is Greater Cincinnati’s only Cardiovascular Center of Excellence accredited by the American Heart Association, placing us in an elite group of hospitals that have met high standards to fully address the needs of patients with complex cardiac conditions.
 The best heart care, right here.